LucaDanelutti/ing-sw-2020-Danelutti-DeSanti-DiDioLavore/README.md

 # Santorini (Softeng Project 2020)
-Java implementation of the table game Santorini by Cranio Creations
+Java implementation of the table game Santorini by Cranio Creations as part of the Bachelor thesis.
+The highest possible grade has been assigned to this project.

 ## Team AM01 - Prof. Margara
 -    10604455     Luca Danelutti ([@LucaDanelutti](https://github.com/LucaDanelutti)) <br> luca.danelutti@mail.polimi.it